 ECRAC serves the non-profit arts organization community in Region 7E Minnesota counties: Chisago, Isanti, Kanabec, Mille Lacs, and Pine.
-Applicants must submit their annual organization budget with these application proposals.
-Agencies, organizations, or groups located in and serving Region 7E, meeting any one of the following three conditions are eligible to apply for grants.
+Applicants must submit their annual organization or department specific budget with these application proposals.
+Agencies, organizations, or groups located in and serving Region 7E, meeting any one of the following three conditions are eligible to apply for grants:

 - A public agency or organization such as a local unit of government, school, or tribal government.
-Arts budgets must be isolated from the larger entity's budget and the group must have an advisory committee for the proposed project. - A Minnesota private, non-profit organization which has obtained a 501(c)3 taxexempt status under the Internal Revenue Code and is registered with the Minnesota Secretary of State and Department of Revenue. - A local group or organization that does not meet the above requirements but applies through a fiscal sponsor that does qualify.
+Arts budgets must be isolated from the larger entity's budget and the group must have an advisory committee for the proposed project. - A Minnesota private, non-profit organization which has obtained a 501(c)3 tax-exempt status under the Internal Revenue Code and is registered with the Minnesota Secretary of State and Department of Revenue.
+If located outside of Region 7E, the project should be located in and must benefit the Region, and the applicant should include their list of Region 7E Advisory members with their board member details. - A local group or organization that does not meet the above requirements but applies through a fiscal sponsor that does qualify.
 It is the responsibility of the group to find a fiscal sponsor and enter into an agreement with them.
 The group must.
 Your group must have its own board of directors or advisory committee that provides input on the project and oversight of the grant funds.

 A fiscal sponsor is any Minnesota non-profit, tax-exempt organization or governmental unit which applies to the Regional Arts Council on behalf of an organization not meeting non-profit tax-exempt requirements.
 The fiscal sponsor must sign the certification form, and if funds are received, sign the grant contract (also called the Notification of Grant Award) and the Request for Payment.
 The fiscal sponsor is legally responsible for the project and proper management of grant funds.
 The fiscal sponsor must enter into a formal written agreement with the sponsored group carrying out the project clarifying the responsibilities of each party.
 A copy of this agreement must accompany the application.
 A Sample Fiscal Sponsor Agreement is included in these guidelines.
-The fiscal sponsor is not responsible for the completion of the project or the final report but is responsible for the verification of these activities.
+The fiscal sponsor is not responsible for the completion of the project or the final report but is responsible for the verification of these activities and the management of grant funds.